The Marrying Man

 The Marrying Man (known as Too Hot to Handle in the United Kingdom, Australia, and the Philippines) is a 1991 American romantic comedy film, directed by Jerry Rees, written by Neil Simon, and starring Alec Baldwin and Kim Basinger.

+Ahead of the release of The Marrying Man, Premiere magazine published articles detailing a tumultuous production, with actors Baldwin and Basinger portrayed as unprofessional.
+Production challenges led to a ballooned budget of $26 million.
 The film opened to poor reviews and did not break out at the box office, with Basinger's performance earning her a Golden Raspberry Award nomination for Worst Actress, where she lost to Sean Young for A Kiss Before Dying.
+It held a 9% rating on Rotten Tomatoes.
+Critics found the film lacking in chemistry and believability, and shortly after its release Baldwin called it "the biggest mistake" of his career.

 Plot

 Charley Pearl is the heir to a toothpaste empire's fortune.
 He is a playboy who does not work, spending his time indulging in hobbies like speedboats and fast cars.
 Charley is engaged to Adele, the daughter of Lew Horner, a foul-mouthed, hot-tempered Hollywood studio mogul.
 Horner is concerned that Charley has no ambition and no apparent guilt about it.

 His four best friends accompany Charley on a drive to Las Vegas for a bachelor's fling.
 Charley is willing to foot the bill for Phil, Sammy, Tony, and George but is eager to get back home to his fiancee.
-They make a quick stop for a drink at a nightclub where Vicki Anderson, a glamorous singer, disrupts Charley's thoughts of wedded bliss.
+They make a quick stop for a drink at El Rancho Vegas where Vicki Anderson, a glamorous singer, disrupts Charley's thoughts of wedded bliss.
 He tries to pick up Vicki after her performance but is warned that she belongs to somebody else.
 Vicki responds to Charley's charm, however, and offers to leave a window open at her home.
 Charley shows up and they end up in bed, only to be caught by her other lover — Bugsy Siegel, the notorious Jewish-American organized crime figure and hitman.

 Bugsy amuses himself with the notion that he will take the scared-stiff Vicki and Charley to a justice of the peace in the middle of the night and make them marry one another.
 Charley drives her back to California and offers to pay her expenses, but Vicki walks out.
 In the meantime, their wedding photo pops up on the front page of the morning newspaper—with Charley's engagement announcement to Lew Horner's daughter appearing on a later page.
 Charley apologizes and still wants to marry Adele.
 He agrees to get an annulment from Vicki and to pay a considerable sum to charity if he should dare disappoint Horner's daughter again.